ESIR2-PROJECT/RENDUS/UseCases.md

     usecase "Show data near the user" as UC5 usecase "Select datasets" as UC6
-    usecase "Show infos on a data point" as UC7
+    usecase "Show infos on a data point" as UC7 usecase "Export data" as UC8
+    usecase "Send feedback" as UC9
 }

 fc --> UC1